wardromeijnders/LBDA/README.md

 (Assumes a Unix environment)

 - Get CMake.
 This might already be available on your system.
-If not, and you also need to install Armadillo (see below), the `scripts/install_arma.sh` script covers this step as a side-effect.
+Since you also need to install Armadillo (see below), this step can be postponed until
+  later: the `scripts/install_arma.sh` script covers this step as a side-effect.

 - Make sure you have Gurobi installed.
-Any version should do, but the code was written and tested with Gurobi 9.
-The headers should be available in some standard location (e.g., where the linker can find them).
+Any recent version should do, but the code was written and tested with Gurobi 9.
+The headers should be available in some standard location (up to you, as long as the linker can find them).
 Since this is commercial software, you need to perform this step yourself.

 - For linear algebra, we use [Armadillo](http://arma.sourceforge.net/), which is generally available for most distributions.
 The code was written and tested with